 Follow Manoa Rd all the way up to the top

-You might want to consider parking in the residential neighborhood, just below the old Paradise Park facility, and walking up to the gate where the road ends and the Na Ala Hele Manoa Falls trail begins.
+There is a paid parking lot at the top, $7 per car or $4 for Kama'aina & Military.
+Some folks opt to park in the residential neighborhood just below the old Paradise Park facility, and walking up to the gate where the road ends and the Na Ala Hele Manoa Falls trail begins.

 Traveling back down Manoa Valley, you could literally drive